jruby/jrubyfx/README.md

 JRubyFX
 =======
-JRubyFX is a pure ruby wrapper for JavaFX 2.x with FXML support (based on JRubyFX)
+JRubyFX is a pure ruby wrapper for JavaFX 2.x with FXML support

 Status
 ------